Changshu Jiangsu, China Travel Guide

 Higher accommodation prices, more crowds, especially during holidays.

-April-May and September-October present the most comfortable weather conditions for a lot of walking and enjoying natural scenery like Yu Shan.
+April-In may And september-October present the most comfortable weather conditions for a lot of strolling and enjoying natural scenery like Yu Shan.
 The air is clear, and temperatures are moderate.

 Late spring to early autumn provides suitable conditions for Shanghu Lake.
 Avoid peak summer heat.
-Autumn offers comfortable weather for visiting historical sites, museums, and exploring the Old Town.
+Autumn offers comfortable weather for seeing historical sites, museums, and discovering the Old Town.

 April-May, September-October